KonDiamanti/DS-Blood-Donation-System-Frontend/README.md

 This project is the frontend part of the DS Blood Donation System.
 It is built with Vue.js and uses Pinia for state management and Vue Router for routing.

+For the backend application, visit this repository: https://github.com/AAleksandros/HUA-DIT-Distributed-Systems

 ## Recommended IDE Setup

 For an optimal  experience, we recommend setting up the project in [Visual Studio Code (VSCode)](https://code.visualstudio.com/)